-The historic and associative values relate to early Jewish settlement and the original owner and use.
 Early Jewish settlement in Berlin involved minimal organized religion.
-By 1907, ten families had joined to form an Orthodox synagogue.
-In the same year, Rabbi Joseph Krivy was appointed Kitchener's first shocet and rabbi (Ontario Jewish Archives, 2009a).
-The property for Kitchener's first synagogue, the Beth Jacob Synagogue, was purchased from Jacob Cohen on Albert Street (now Madison Avenue) in 1923 (Ontario Jewish Archives, 2009a).
-In the 1920s, a second wave of European immigrants swelled the Jewish population from 298 in 1921 to 411 ten years later, and a number of them settled in the neighbourhood.
-Part of the reason Kitchener was a draw was that many of them spoke Yiddish, which was close to the German commonly used at that time (2009b).
-The synagogue opened in 1925 under the guidance of Rabbi Levine and 61 founding members, whose names were inscribed on a plaque inside the building (Ontario Jewish Archives, 2009a).
+By 1907, ten families had joined to form an Orthodox synagogue, with sermons being hosted in the home of one of the members.
+In the 1920s, a second wave of European immigrants swelled the Jewish population from 298 in 1921 to 411 ten years later, and a number of them settled in the Cedar Hill neighbourhood.
+The property for Kitchener's first synagogue, the Beth Jacob Synagogue, was purchased from Jacob Cohen on Albert Street (now Madison Avenue) in 1923.
+Part of the reason Kitchener was a draw was a commonality in language; many of them spoke Yiddish, which was close to the German used by many of the City's other residents at that time.
+The synagogue opened in 1924 under the guidance of Rabbi Levine and 61 founding members, whose names were inscribed on a plaque inside the building.
 The names of the four founders originally on stones along the front of the building (Jack Davis, Wolfe Feldman, Samuel Florence and Max Migdal) have since been removed, and replaced by similar blank stones.
 The building is classic Jewish sanctuary architecture, with the bimah, or the alter on which the Torah is read, in the centre.
 There is also a space for a Talmud Torah, or school for learning Hebrew, the scriptures, and the Talmud.
 The building is adorned with beautifully carved wood and stained-glass windows.

-When a new synagogue was built, the building was sold in 1963 to the Zion Mennonite Brethren Church (Ontario Jewish Archives, 2009c).
+When a new synagogue was built, the building was sold in 1963 to the Zion Mennonite Brethren Church.
 Since 1963, the building has been occupied by various religious groups, including: Zion Mennonite Brethren Church; Our Lady of the Immaculate Conception Roman Catholic Church; Romanian Church of God; Grace Presbyterian Fellowship.
 In 2023, it is the home of the Crkva Božje, International Church of God.